SModelS/smodels/docs/manual/source/Decomposition.rst

 ---------------

-In order to improve the code performance, |elements| created during |decomposition| and sharing a commong |topology| are sorted.
+In order to improve the code performance, |elements| created during |decomposition| and sharing a common |topology| are sorted.
-Sorting allows for an easy ordering of the elements belonging to a topology and faster element comparison.
+Sorting allows for an convenient ordering of the elements belonging to a topology and faster element comparison.
 Elements are sorted according to their branches.
 Branches are compared according to the following order of properties: